MichaelMammoliti/retry/README.md

 # retry
-A retry decorator to recursively retry promise based operations.
+A retry decorator to recursively retry promise based operations when they throw an error.